DavidDBIM/Playza/playza-frontend/src/doc/content/help/rules-and-scoring.md

 ## Disputes & reviews

-- If you think a contest outcome is wrong, open a dispute from the contest result screen within **{/* TODO: window, e.g., 48 hours */}**.
+- If you think a contest outcome is wrong, open a dispute from the contest result screen within TBD.
 - For urgent issues, email [Admin@playza.games](mailto:Admin@playza.games) with the contest ID.
 - Disputes are reviewed by the Playza team.
 We may look at game logs, scores, and device data to make a call.
 - Decisions on disputes are final.